At WLHS, students have the opportunity to participate in a wide variety of liberal arts co-curricular activities geared to many different interests.

 • Students develop a lifelong desire to support the worldwide work of God’s Kingdom.

-• Student Aides and Office Runners
+• Office Runners

 • Wisco Witnesses in the World (WWW)